Adderin/Schedule/README.md

 # Schedule
-It will be a long, but I hope a grateful work
+It will be a long but I hope - a grateful work
-1) Make a flowchart
+1. Make a flowchart
-2) Make pseudocode
+2. Make pseudocode
-3) Make program
+3. Make program